Bojan-Radulovic/ipvo/README.md

 2) In app-email/app-email.py, change 'app-password-for-your-gmail' to your app password for your gmail.

+3) Download data and put it in app-flask folder.
+Download link: https://datarepo.eng.ucsd.edu/mcauley_group/data/amazon_2023/raw/meta_categories/meta_Video_Games.jsonl.gz

-3) Open a terminal in the project's root directory.
+4) Open a terminal in the project's root directory.

-4) Execute the command `docker-compose up`.
+5) Execute the command `docker-compose up`.

-5) Wait for the system to initialize.
+6) Wait for the system to initialize.

-6) Access the server using a web browser at the link http://localhost:3000.
+7) Access the server using a web browser at the link http://localhost:3000.